haberdashPI/vscode-modal-keys/README.md

 ### Bookmarks

-To quickly jump inside documents ModalEdit provides two bookmark commands:
+To quickly jump inside documents ModalKeys provides two bookmark commands:

 - `modaledit.defineBookmark` stores the current position in a bookmark, and
 - `modaledit.goToBookmark` jumps to the given bookmark.